MartinBlackburn/jQuery-slider/README.md

 #jQuery slider

-A slider with a sliding aniamation between items
+A slider with a sliding animation between items

 ###Notes
 The fader uses jQuery 1.8.2